 Youth programs at El Paso County Public Health focus on promoting healthy youth behaviors and development to improve lifelong health outcomes.
 We are committed to collaborating with community members from a wide range of disciplines to support our youth initiatives.
+We are committed to partnering with school districts to support the health and wellness of students in our school communities.
 Our efforts are focused on prevention, policy, and systems change.

 Public Health youth health initiative focus areas: